 Prayer is Chutzpah.
 What right do we have to approach Hashem and demand that He change his mind?
 Yet this is exactly what Abraham does.
 We see that Hashem is not angry with Abraham.
 To pray and ask on behalf of others is exactly what Hashem wants of us.

 Abraham’s prayer becomes the paradigm and formula as to how we approach Hashem.
 How?
 Abraham stands before Hashem- so too do we in the Amidah.
 Abraham returns to the same place- he has a fixed place to pray.
-So to do we have a fixed place to pray.
-Abraham opened his prayer with praise, then made his request.
+So, we have a fixed place to pray.
+Abraham opened his prayer with praise and then made his request.
 Our prayers follow the same format.
 The structure of our prayers begins with praise and then moves to requests.

 We begin our prayers by invoking the phrase G-d of Abraham- for we, as his descendants follow in his footsteps and formula when we pray to Hashem.

 We do not appreciate the power of our prayers.
 Sometimes the prayers are answered immediately.
 Sometimes they need to accumulate to have an effect, as Moses did when he prayed for 40 days to gain atonement for the Jewish People.
 We prayed for 2000 years for a homeland.
 A hope that was fulfilled in our generation.

 The Jewish People have survived because we understood that there is a power to prayer.
 We learned this from Abraham.

 Prayer A Dialogue

 Jewish Prayer was introduced to us by our Father Abraham.
 He was the one who introduced the idea of praying in the morning.
 Abraham also taught us that prayer is a conversation, a dialogue between ourselves and the Master of the Universe.
 We have this gift every day.

 Praying is not easy.
 To appreciate the depth of our prayers and the nuances in the text is beyond our ability.
-For many, the Hebrew is hard, it is poetic and difficult to understand.
+For many, Hebrew is hard, it is poetic and difficult to understand.
 This is the challenge that we all face.
 I have suggested to many congregants that it is better to say fewer prayers with true intention than to rush through all the prayers in the Siddur.